 These feature both a rod and a reel in one which makes deciding on the two much simpler if you’re not that familiar with various rigs.
 You won’t have to worry about lining up the right rod and reel because the manufacturer has already done that for you.

-Now that you understand the components of a rod, let’s talk more specifically about how to choose the best bass fishing rod.
+Now that you understand the components of a rod, let’s go through the types of rods.

 Spinning